AleixMT/Calculadora/README.md

 Calculator of combinated operations using integers.

 ## Usage
+The algorithm reads the input from the text file "proves.txt".
 You can use parenthesis () for priority, and the operators + - * / % ^ are available.
 Write your query expressions in a text file and execute the program.
+The algorithm will show the results in the standard output.

 ## About the Calculator
-The Calculator works in the same way as a compiler.
-Has severals phases to treat an operation:
+The Calculator works in the same way as a compiler, as it has severals phases to treat an operation:
 · Check that all symbols in the entrance file are correct · Check that the parenthesys make sense, being the redundant parenthesis accepted by the algorithm.
 · Check that the meaning of the operations is okay, having every symbol separated by another with a number.